RendleLabs/Workshop-NDC-Oslo-2021/README.md

-# gRPC in ASP.NET Core - ITkonekt November 2021
+# gRPC in ASP.NET Core 6 - NDC Oslo November 2021

 This repo contains the starter solution for the workshop.